GithubPrankster/up_examples/README.md

 ### Planned Examples

-* Chip-8 Emulator/Interpretor

-The implementation of the programmer's first emulation/interpretation project.
-This should be a bit cleaner than my past attempts.
-Surprisingly only a few instructions actually pose any difficulty!

 * DCPU-16 Emulator/Interpretor

 The implementation of the programmer's second(?) emulation/interpretation project.
 A bit more tricky due to having a more complex RISC design of sorts than the Chip-8.
 It's lovely though and created originally by Mojang.